gyliu513/roadmap/k8s/example/kube-initializer-tutorial/docs/deploy-sidecar-initializer.md

 kubectl apply -f deployments/sidecar-initializer.yaml
 ```

 The `sidecar-initializer` Deployment sets pending initializers to an empty list which bypasses initialization.
-This prevents the Envoy Initializer from getting stuck waiting for initialization, which can happen if the `sidecar` [Initialization Configuration](initializing-deployments.md#create-the-sidecar-initializer-InitializerConfiguration) is created before the `sidecar-initializer` Deployment.
+This prevents the Sidecar Initializer from getting stuck waiting for initialization, which can happen if the `sidecar` [Initialization Configuration](initializing-deployments.md#create-the-sidecar-initializer-InitializerConfiguration) is created before the `sidecar-initializer` Deployment.

 ```
 apiVersion: apps/v1beta1